paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-031-rural-electrification-and-telephone-service.md

   (A) The assets accounted for in the electric account shall be available solely for electrification loan operations under this chapter.

-  (B) The assets accounted for in the telephone account shall be available solely for telephone loan operations under this chapter (other than under subchapter IV of this chapter).
+  (B) The assets accounted for in the telephone account shall be available solely for telephone loan operations under this chapter (other than under subchapter IV).

 ### Statutory Notes